hashicorp/terraform-provider-azurerm/website/docs/r/storage_queue.html.markdown

 * `name` - (Required) The name of the Queue which should be created within the Storage Account.
 Must be unique within the storage account the queue is located.

-* `storage_account_name` - (Required) Specifies the Storage Account in which the Storage Queue should exist.
+* `storage_account_name` - (Optional) Specifies the name of the Storage Account in which the Storage Queue should exist.
+Changing this forces a new resource to be created.

+-> **NOTE:** This property has been deprecated in favour of the `storage_account_id` property and will be removed in version 4.0 of the provider.

+* `storage_account_id` - (Optional) Specifies the ID of the Storage Account in which the Storage Queue should exist.
 Changing this forces a new resource to be created.

 * `metadata` - (Optional) A mapping of MetaData which should be assigned to this Storage Queue.